ShimShamSam/ResizeListener/README.md

 ## How it works

-Hidden elements are appended to the elements you wish to monitor.
-These hidden elements exploit scrollbar behavior when elements change in size and react to the corresponding scroll events.
+Hidden elements are appended to the elements you want to monitor.
+These hidden elements exploit their scrollbar behavior when they change in size and react to the corresponding scroll events.
 The events are then aggregated and throttled using **requestAnimationFrame** (or **setTimeout** in older browsers) to make a fast and efficient way to listen for changes in element size.

 ## Limitations